epfl-ada/ada-2022-project-jash/README.md

 ### Proposed timeline
-- Week 1: get all required/missing data about actors from wikipedia and imdb
+- Week 1: get all required/missing data about actors from wikipedia and imdb.
+Same for movie ratings.

-- Week 2: get IMDb movie ratings as another metric for success
+- Week 2: design and code the metric that will define actor profiles

-- Week 3:
+- Week 3: finish all correlation analysis and tabulate actor profiles results

+- Week 4: implement the user interactive tool that maps a set of features to a character trope

 ### Organization within the team: A list of internal milestones up until project Milestone P3.